 A favorite for many, this festival benefits from its unique location on the Bayou St. John in Mid-City, which presents a picturesque backdrop for the fest.
 It also provides a cool way for visitors to enjoy the festivities—from boats and rafts right there in the bayou.

 Four stages host dozens of the city’s favorite musical acts and other events like family yoga, massages and workshops for kids.
 You’ll find everything from blues and zydeco to indie and brass bands on this year’s lineup, plus a performance from Fleur de Tease to wrap of the fest Sunday night.
-The full lineup can be found on their website.

 The food booths represent several Mid-City restaurants plus festival caterers and vendors from around the rest of the city.
 In terms of Mid-City offerings, Katie’s Restaurant serves up Chargrilled Oysters and a Crabcake Poboy, Mid-City Pizza sells red beans and rice and pizza by the slice and Ralphs on the Park will have Smoked Duck Boudin with Green Tomato relish and Fried Smoked Oysters with White Remoulade.
 There will also be standards like snoballs, Louisiana lemonade and other cool fruit drinks to quench your thirst on what’s likely to be a warm day—if not hot.

 Another important aspect is the arts booths spread about the festival, which showcase arts and crafts from some of the best artists in the South.
 You’ll find everything from drawings, paintings and sculpture art to leather, jewelry and clothing.
 There will be more than 100 artists there, so you’ll have a great time walking around and admiring their impressive works.